thatsus/laravel-better-bind/README.md

 ### betterBind(...)->ignoreParameters($param1, $param2, ...)

- Do not check that the given parameters name are given by the call to `makeWith`.
-Allow Laravel to supply them.
+Allow Laravel to supply the parameters named.
+Do not check that the given parameter names are given by the call to `makeWith`.

  * $paramN - string, the name of a parameter